Kathmandu Doc Lab 2025

 Nuruzzaman Khan | Bangladesh/Lithuania

-A Bangladeshi man confronts the challenges of identity, fatherhood, and bureaucracy in Lithuania — a country ranked happiest for youth, yet haunted by one of Europe’s highest suicide rates.
+A Bangladeshi man confronts the challenges of identity, fatherhood, and bureaucracy in Lithuania— a country ranked happiest for youth, yet haunted by one of Europe’s highest suicide rates with the reflection of Lithuanian friends and family.

 Mentors